nataliemichelsen/Project-3/README.md

 ## 🔑 **Usage**

--This is a functional recipe index.
+-This is a functional RECIPE INDEX.

--Users can create an account to store recipe data to their local storage.
+-Users can create an account to STORE recipe DATA to their LOCAL STORAGE.

--Users can store recipies, which can be accessed at any time, for personal use.
+-Users can STORE recipies, which can be ACCESSED at any time, for personal use.

--Users can view other recipes submitted to the MAIN THREAD by other users who wish to make their recipies PUBLIC.
+-Users can VIEW other recipes submitted to the MAIN THREAD by other users who wish to make their recipies PUBLIC.

--PRIVATE recipes can only be viewed by the user that submitted them.
+-PRIVATE recipes can only be viewed by the USER that submitted them.

 -Users can LIKE, SAVE, and SHARE public recipes.